Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 trials.
 To indicated a block as a practise block simply insert the keyword `practice` under the `BlockType` column, next to the first integer in the block.
 Any other keyword will be treated as "not-a-practise."
 So I like to use `fMRI`.
-Finally, L2R_ratio column is used to indicate the ratio of left stimuli to right stimuli you would like to appear during each block.
-Leaving this column empty will default practise blocks to 0.5 (or a 50:50 split) and stop blocks to a random ratio.
+Finally, the `L2R_ratio` column is used to indicate the ratio of left stimuli to right stimuli you would like to appear during each block.
+Leaving this column empty will default practise blocks to *0.5* (or a *50:50* split) and stop blocks to a random ratio.